igbuend/baldwin.sh/README.md

 A dedicated Dev Container for your Secure Code Reviews!

-Create a dedicated folder for your project.
-Put the source code archive into the "input" folder. **baldwin.sh** takes care of the rest!
+Create a folder for your project.
+Put the source code archive into the "/input" folder. **baldwin.sh** takes care of the rest!

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/K3K81JFF22)